progleic/prog2425_setup/README.md

 Note: Compiling C++ code can be complex and on some setups, compiling by hand with this simple command might not work.
 For instance, if you are on Windows and using the MSYS version of the Clang compiler, you might need to add the flag `-lstdc++` to be able to compile.
 In the next section we will present a more robust way of compiling C++ code.

+## Using CMake

-### 3.4.
-Compile the program using CMake
+### Introduction to CMake

 Due to C++'s complex and diverse history, it has a very fragmented build automation landscape.
 So, unlike many modern programming languages that standardize around a single build system, the C++ ecosystem has a variety of tools, approaches, and practices.

 One of the first of these tools is `make`, a command-line utility for building programs according to configurations defined in a text file usually called `Makefile`.
 However, this is just one of the several possible tools, and is currently considered to be a very low-level build system, requiring a lot of manual effort from the programmer.

 **CMake** is what is considered a _meta-build tool_, which means that instead of directly compiling code, CMake will generate the build files for a variety of build systems.
-In FEUP PCs, CMake will generate by default a `Makefile` to be run with the command `make`.
+In FEUP PCs, when we run CMake throught the terminal, it will generate by default a `Makefile` to be run with the command `make`.

 Compiling C++ code can generate many temporary files, and to avoid poluting the source folder with these files, developers employ what is usually called **out-of-source builds**.
 This is simply having a separate subfolder for the compilation, usually called `build`, where the temporary files will be written.

+### First CMake project

+Modern compilation flows are based around a build file, that indicates which source files, dependencies and compilation options (among other things) are needed to compile a program.

+CMake projects always have in their root folder a file with the name `CMakeLists.txt`, which contains all the information needed to build the program.

-To compile your program using CMake, make sure the file `CMakeLists.txt` is in the `prog` directory (recall step 3.1 above) and remove the `hello` executable, if you created it.
+To compile your program using CMake, make sure the file [`CMakeLists.txt`](CMakeLists.txt) is in the `prog` directory (recall the [step above](#compile-the-program-using-gcc)) and remove the `hello` executable file, if you created it.
 The first step will be to generate the `Makefile` that will compile your code inside a `build` subfolder:

 ```bash
 $ # Remove the executable just to make sure